Role of Scripps College Responsible Employees

 As an RE, you have an important role to play in helping the College to stop, prevent, and remedy sexual misconduct on campus.
-Faculty and staff are often the first contact for those who have decided to disclose their experiences with a Title IX Matter.
+Faculty and staff are often the first contact for those who have decided to disclose their experiences with sexual harassment.
 Most students don’t report to law enforcement, at least right away.
 If someone is sharing with you, it is likely because they think of you as a trusted adult or mentor, and they need help.

 The overarching goal is to help the individual retain control over next steps and feel supported and empowered in their decision making.
 Sexual assault, sexual harassment, dating/domestic violence, and stalking are about someone else taking control of one’s life and body.
 Healing involves reclaiming that control.